METRONEWS

 Amy Boswell-Hore, a University of Canterbury graduate, brings a unique perspective to the issue of accessibility in art and heritage spaces.

-Growing up in a family where her father is blind, her mother hard of hearing, her late sister used a wheelchair, and she herself is autistic.
-Amy understands the barriers that many face in accessing cultural experiences.
+Amy grew up in a family where her father is blind, her mother hard of hearing, her late sister used a wheelchair, and she herself is autistic.
+So, she understands the barriers that many face in accessing cultural experiences.

 During a recent holiday in the UK, Amy visited various museums and was struck by their lack of disability-friendly access points.
 This realisation inspired her to advocate for more inclusive practices back home, leading to the development of initiatives at the UC Teece Museum in Christchurch.